fjvallarino/monomer/tasks.md

     - SDL supports Drag and Drop integration with OS
   - Should StyleState be a phantom type?
     - A branch was created and got it working
-    - Getting the meant extending that idea to Widget was logical
+    - Getting the types working for  meant extending that idea to Widget was logical
     - Interfaces got ugly quickly.
 Need to revisit
   - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
   - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it